RubenOso/Shared-memory-project/README.md

 Compile the source file: To compile the main.c file using gcc, use the following command:

-gcc -o shared_memory main.c -lpthread
+gcc -o sharedmemory main.c -lpthread
 This will compile the source code into an executable named shared_memory.

 Run the program: To run the compiled program, use the following command: